 Text: 2 Samuel 4-7; Proverbs 31

-Several verses that caught my eye today in 2 Samuel relate to the terrible incident where Uzzah touches the ark of the covenant and God strikes him down.
+There is a terrible incident in 2 Samuel where Uzzah touches the ark of the covenant and God strikes him down.
 The ark is where God has chosen to be present for the Israelites.
 David is having the ark brought up from the house of Abinidab, making merry, singing songs and such, when poor Uzzah reaches out his hand to steady the ark.
 He is struck dead.
 We find two powerful truths about God and His presence – He is dangerous in His holiness while also being good.
-Consider 2 Samuel 6:9-11
+Consider 2 Samuel 6:9-11:

 in Him, Mike